Skip to content

 MIX THE INGREDIENTS

-• While the stand mixer is whisking the eggs and sugar, put the saucepan on the stove and bring the cream and corn syrup to a simmer, and simmer for 2 minutes, stirring to combine and keep from scalding.
+• While the stand mixer is whisking the egg and sugar, put the saucepan on the stove and bring the cream and corn syrup to a simmer, and simmer for 2 minutes, stirring to combine and keep from scalding.

 • Switch the mixer to low speed and very slowly add the cream and corn syrup mixture.
 This should take about a minute to add.